Think Fast, Mr. Moto: Series

-The film was well liked at Fox and in April 1937 (several months before the film had been released to the public) the studio announced they would make five more Moto movies.
-The studio said they did not want to make the mistake of the Jeeves films with Arthur Treacher and vowed to provide good production values "to make them first string entertainment."

-In June 1937 Fox said the first three movies in the series would be Think Fast, Mr Moto, Thank You Mr Moto and Mr Moto's Gamble.
+Think Fast, Mr. Moto was well liked at Fox and in April 1937 (several months before the film had been released to the public) the studio decided to make five more Moto movies, The studio vowed to provide good production values "to make them first string entertainment." starting with Thank You Mr Moto and Mr Moto's Gamble.
 In the end, Lorre played Moto eight times: